Chess-Fish/v1-core/docs/index.md

 https://github.com/Chess-Fish

-_This contract handles the logic for storing chess wagers between users, storing game moves, and handling the payout of 1v1 matches.
-The Tournament Contract is able to call into this contract to create tournament matches between users._
+_This contract is designed for managing chess wagers between users, saving game moves, and handling the payout of 1v1 matches.
+The Tournament Contract can call into this contract to create tournament matches among users._

 ### GameWager